Shammachale0102/React.js/README.md

 The reducer function contains your custom state logic and the initialStatecan be a simple value, but generally will contain an object.
 The init argument is optional and is used to initialize the state.

 The useReducer Hook returns the current stateand a dispatchmethod.

+## React useCallback Hook
+The useCallback Hook is used to memoize a callback function.

+Memoizing a function means caching the result of a function so that it does not need to be recalculated.

+The useCallback function only re-executes when one of its dependencies changes value.

+This allows us to isolate resource intensive functions so that they will not automatically run on every render.

+### Syntax
+The useCallback Hook accepts two arguments.

+useCallback(callback, dependencies)
+callback: The function that you want to memoize.

+dependencies: An array of dependencies for the callback function.
+The memoized callback will only change if one of these dependencies has changed.
+Try running the example above and click the buttons.

+You will notice that all three components (Parent, Button 1 and Button 2) re-render each time you click the buttons.

+This can be avoided by using the useCallback hook.

+By using the useCallback hook, we can memoize the functions and only recreate them when their dependencies change.

+When clicking Button 1, only Parent and Button 1 should re-render, and when clicking Button 2, only Parent and Button 2 should re-render: